MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 In a few cases, some devices may appear more than once in the inventory.
 This duplication mainly occurs with non-persisted VDI environments.
 These duplicate entries will be removed automatically each day.

-## Additional media
-There are two additional videos available.
-If you want to get a better understanding what are the benefits of using inventory, check out the [Introduction to inventory](https://www.youtube.com/watch?v=qHDFffWHdKk) video.
-If you want to go deeper in terms on how the inventory service works, which changes occur on your devices and how to do troubleshooting, we recommend to check out the [Inventory deep dive](https://www.youtube.com/watch?v=g1rDR2aOAQc) video.